bertolinimarco/aumyr-rpg-setting/docs/en/chronology/README.md

 In the area where the city of Elerin would have been built, it is possible to find a fishing outpost built on another ancient settlement probably of Askari origin, considering the numerous finds found and catalogued by the Dorne Society.

+#### 397 CE

+##### The Askari Outpost

+In the area of the city of Elerin, it is possible to find an outpost of fishermen built on another ancient settlement of probable Askari origin, considering the numerous finds found and catalogued by the Dorne Society.

 #### 513 CE

 ##### The Union Treaty